Create business rules and recommendations to apply logic in a model-driven app form

 Full Name column and Address column not supported with Unified Interface apps

-Actions or conditions that use a composite column like the Full Name (fullname) column or an Address column aren't supported in apps based on the Unified Interface.
+Actions or conditions that use a composite column like the Full Name (fullname) column or an Address column aren't supported in apps based on Unified Interface.
 Alternatively, you can use actions or conditions with the constituent columns.
 For example, for the Full Name column, you can use actions or conditions on the First Name (firstname) and Last Name (lastname) columns.

 Business rules don't fire on editable grid on a dashboard